gin66/FastAccelStepper/README.md

 * 1-pin operation for e.g. peristaltic pump => only positive move
 * 2-pin operation for e.g. axis control
 * 3-pin operation for power reduction
-* supports up to two stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
-* allows up to roughly 25000 generated steps per second in dual stepper operation (depends on worst ISR routine in the system)
 * Lower limit of 3.8 steps/s @ 16MHz
 * fully interrupt driven - no periodic task to be called
 * supports acceleration and deceleration with per stepper max speed/acceleration
 * speed/acceleration can be varied while stepper is running (need call to move/moveTo for application of new values, not done implicitly)
 * Auto enable mode: stepper motor is enabled before movement and disabled afterwards
 * No float calculation (use own implementation of poor man float: 8 bit mantissa+8 bit exponent)
-* Provide API to each stepper's command queue (can hold 15 commands).
+* Provide API to each steppers' command queue.
 Those commands are tied to timer ticks aka the CPU frequency!

+### AVR

+* allows up to roughly 25000 generated steps per second in dual stepper operation (depends on worst ISR routine in the system)
+* supports up to two stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
-* Uses F_CPU Macro for the relation tick value to time, so it should now not be limited to 16 MHz CPU frequency
+* Uses F_CPU Macro for the relation tick value to time, so it should now not be limited to 16 MHz CPU frequency (untested)
+* Steppers' command queue depth: 15

+### ESP32

+* supports up to six stepper motors using Step/Direction/Enable Control (Direction and Enable is optional)
+* Steppers' command queue depth: 31

 The library is in use with A4988, but other driver ICs could work, too.

 ## Usage

+### AVR

 Using the high level interface with ramp up/down: